What is plastic recycling?

 Together with value chain partners, the chemical industry has already successfully developed consumer products like food packaging, refrigerator parts, mattresses, carpets, and dashboards in cars.
 It is currently investing in chemical recycling capabilities.
 Major investments of commercial scale have already been announced, covering different chemical recycling technologies.

-The infographic shows how chemical recycling technologies can help to move from a linear plastic economy (produce – use – dispose) to a circular one (cradle-to-cradle).
-Complementing mechanical recycling, ‘Dissolution’, ‘Depolymerisation’ and ‘Conversion’ are new recycling routes that can handle the plastic waste that would otherwise be disposed.
+The infographic shows how chemical recycling technologies can help to move from a linear plastic economy (produce–use–dispose) to a circular one (cradle-to-cradle).
+Complementing mechanical recycling, ‘dissolution,’ ‘depolymerization,’ and ‘conversion’ are new recycling routes that can handle the plastic waste that would otherwise be disposed of.
 They transform plastic waste into secondary raw materials that can be reintroduced at different steps of the plastic production process.

-The depolymerisation recycling process starts with an initial step where plastic waste is sorted and prepared for further processing.
-The depolymerisation process – often referred to as chemolysis or solvolysis – uses different combinations of chemistry, solvents and heat to break down polymers into monomers.
+The depolymerization recycling process starts with an initial step where plastic waste is sorted and prepared for further processing.
+The depolymerization process—often referred to as chemolysis or solvolysis—uses different combinations of chemistry, solvents and heat to break down polymers into monomers.
 Monomers are the building blocks of polymers.
 In the following step, potential contaminants are isolated from the monomers to remove them.
 The monomers are then fed back into the normal plastic production processes as a secondary raw material.
-The plastics produced this way are of similar quality than those made from traditional fossil resources.
+The plastics produced this way are of similar quality to those made from traditional fossil resources.

 The conversion recycling process starts with mixed plastic waste being screened and prepared for further processing.
-The conversion process then uses heat and chemistry in a reactor to break down the plastic waste into either a liquid, oil like feedstock (pyrolysis) or gaseous feedstock (gasification).
-The process takes place in absence of oxygen (pyrolysis) or presence of oxygen (gasification) to ensure high-quality products.
+The conversion process then uses heat and chemistry in a reactor to break down the plastic waste into either a liquid, oil-like feedstock (pyrolysis) or gaseous feedstock (gasification).
+The process takes place in the absence of oxygen (pyrolysis) or the presence of oxygen (gasification) to ensure high-quality products.
 In a following step, potential contaminants are isolated and removed.
-The produced oil or gaseous feedstock (re)enters the chemical production chain at the refinery or cracker level as secondary raw material replacing newly extracted fossil feedstock.
-The resulting products are used to manufacture chemicals including plastics of similar quality than those made from traditional fossil resources.
+The produced oil or gaseous feedstock (re) enters the chemical production chain at the refinery or cracker level as secondary raw material, replacing newly extracted fossil feedstock.
+The resulting products are used to manufacture chemicals, including plastics of similar quality to those made from traditional fossil resources.

 Benefit of chemical recycling

-• Chemical recycling helps to reduce landfill and the leakage of plastics into the environment Globally, chemical recycling is an important mean to fight the leakage of plastic waste into the environment, especially the littering of our oceans.
+- Chemical recycling helps to reduce landfills and the leakage of plastics into the environment.
+Globally, chemical recycling is an important means to fight the leakage of plastic waste into the environment, especially the littering of our oceans.
 Chemical recycling has an overall lower carbon footprint compared to today’s end-of-life practices of incineration and landfilling.
-A Cefic-Quantis LCA report found that chemical recycling (pyrolysis) of mixed plastic waste emits less CO2 than incineration of the same waste.
+A CEFIC-Quantis LCA report found that chemical recycling (pyrolysis) of mixed plastic waste emits less CO₂ than incineration of the same waste.

-• Produces plastics of a similar quality to virgin feedstock: With chemical recycling plastic waste is recycled back into the production of new chemicals and plastics with a similar quality to those produced from virgin feedstock.
-This recycled plastic can therefore be used in high quality applications such as food packaging, refrigerator parts, and in parts used by the automobile sector.
+- Produces plastics of a similar quality to virgin feedstock: With chemical recycling, plastic waste is recycled back into the production of new chemicals and plastics with a similar quality to those produced from virgin feedstock.
+This recycled plastic can therefore be used in high-quality applications such as food packaging, refrigerator parts, and parts used by the automobile sector.

-• Reduces the use of fossil resources: Since chemically recycled plastic waste can be re-used as secondary raw materials for the production of new plastics less newly extracted fossil resources will be needed.
+- Reduces the use of fossil resources: Since chemically recycled plastic waste can be reused as secondary raw materials for the production of new plastics, fewer newly extracted fossil resources will be needed.
 This will make Europe less dependent on carbon imports, as carbon-rich waste streams can be used as a readily available resource.

-• Consistency of plastic waste input quality from the collection and sorting processes.
+- The consistency of plastic waste input quality is affected by the collection and sorting processes.

-• Technologies have been developed, the next step is the business case: While the technologies have already been developed, the business case for chemical recycling technologies is only in the infancy and needs be further improved.
-To this end, Cefic calls for enabling conditions through innovation, scale-up to demonstration, policy frameworks, creating recycling-chains and establishing clear pathways to “valorise” plastic waste that is currently incinerated, landfilled or wasted.
+- Technologies have been developed; the next step is the business case: While the technologies have already been developed, the business case for chemical recycling technologies is only in its infancy and needs to be further improved.
+To this end, Cefic calls for enabling conditions through innovation, scale-up to demonstration, policy frameworks, creating recycling-chains and establishing clear pathways to “valorize” plastic waste that is currently incinerated, landfilled, or wasted.

-• Risk-sharing approach: The chemical industry continues investing in research but we also recognise that many technologies that we would like to scale up (i.e. chemical recycling, CO2 valorisation) require a risk-sharing approach.
-This means that more public-private partnerships with authorities to share the risk in crossing the innovation’s “valley of death” and make sure these technologies can be successfully commercialised.
+- Risk-sharing approach: The chemical industry continues investing in research, but we also recognize that many technologies that we would like to scale up (i.e., chemical recycling, CO₂ valorization) require a risk-sharing approach.
+This means more public-private partnerships with authorities to share the risk in crossing the innovation’s “valley of death” and ensure that these technologies can be successfully commercialized.